Learning to Shape Rewards using a Game of Two Partners: Abstract

 \section{Abstract}

-Reward shaping (RS) is a powerful method in reinforcement learning (RL) for overcoming the problem of sparse or uninformative rewards.
+Reward shaping (RS)\blfootnote{$^\dag$Corresponding authors <david.mguni@hotmail.com>\\<yaoodong.yang@pku.edu.cn>.} is a powerful method in reinforcement learning (RL) for overcoming the problem of sparse or uninformative rewards.
 However, RS typically relies on manually engineered shaping-reward functions whose construction is time-consuming and error-prone.
 It also requires domain knowledge which runs contrary to the goal of autonomous learning.
-We introduce Reinforcement Learning Optimising Shaping Algorithm (ROSA), an automated RS framework in which the shaping-reward function is constructed in a novel Markov game between two agents.
-A reward-shaping agent ({\fontfamily{cmss}\selectfont Shaper}) uses \textit{switching controls} to determine which states to add shaping rewards and their optimal values while the other agent ({\fontfamily{cmss}\selectfont Controller}) learns the optimal policy for the task using these shaped rewards.
-We prove that ROSA, which easily adopts existing RL algorithms, learns to construct a shaping-reward function that is tailored to the task thus ensuring efficient convergence to high performance policies.
-We demonstrate ROSA's congenial properties in three carefully designed experiments and show its superior performance against state-of-the-art RS algorithms in challenging sparse reward environments.
+We introduce Reinforcement Learning Optimising Shaping Algorithm (ROSA), an automated reward shaping framework in which the shaping-reward function is constructed in a Markov game between two agents.
+A reward-shaping agent ({\fontfamily{cmss}\selectfont Shaper}) uses \textit{switching controls} to determine which states to add shaping rewards for more efficient learning while the other agent ({\fontfamily{cmss}\selectfont Controller}) learns the optimal policy for the task using these shaped rewards.
+We prove that ROSA, which adopts existing RL algorithms, learns to construct a shaping-reward function that is beneficial to the task thus ensuring efficient convergence to high performance policies.
+We demonstrate ROSA's properties in three didactic experiments and show its superior performance against state-of-the-art RS algorithms in challenging sparse reward environments.